Frequently Asked Questions

 - The course you are emailing about (if applicable).

 Please make an effort to clearly summarize your problem in your message.
-For complicated problems requiring a lengthy answer, you will most likely need to meet Kara during drop-in office hours or by appointment.
+For complicated problems requiring a lengthy answer, please book an advising appointment with our Academic Program Advisor

 *As a matter of policy, to protect student privacy, all email must be through your McMaster email address.